2lab-ai/rubber-duck-mcp/README.md

 ### Direct run (not needed for normal use)

-Running `npx @2lab.ai/rubber-duck-mcp` directly will start the server and print logs like:
+You generally don’t need to run this manually.
+If you do run `npx @2lab.ai/rubber-duck-mcp`, it will start the server and print logs like:

 ```
 2025-12-11T05:56:30.033104Z  INFO Rubber Duck MCP Server v0.1.7